Access-Grid/tofoc/README.md

 # TOFOC - Tiny Open Format Offline Credential

 MIFARE DESFire shares no opinion about how applications or even file data should be formatted.
 TOFOC is an open, compact, and extensible 64-byte credential format intended for offline validation in access control environments.
+Here, we've provided 3 sample formats to get people started.

 It is designed to be:
 - **Open**: Anyone can suggest edits or new formats.